louiecasula/VehicleDetection/README.md

    - After selecting the video, draw a fence on the video frame.
 The program will count objects crossing this fence.

 4. **Start detection:**
-   - Click the "Start" button.
+   - Click the "Process Video" button.
 The program will process the video, detect objects, and update the table when objects cross the fence.

 5. **Export data:**
    - The data will be automatically tabulated into a spreadsheet located in the output directory.